jordancoblin/rl-notes/chapter6.md

 ## Expected Sarsa

 $$ Q(S_t, A_t) \leftarrow Q(S_t, A_t) + \alpha (R_{t+1} + \gamma \sum_a \pi(a|S_{t+1})Q(S_{t+1}, a) - Q(S_t, A_t)) $$

+Q-learning can be considered a special case of Expected Sarsa, where the behaviour policy is different from target policy, and the target is the greedy policy.

+Expected Sarsa generally performs better than Sarsa.